 Acid reflux and GERD are more than just uncomfortable—these medical conditions can harm your oral health.
 Let’s take a look at the exact relationship between acid reflux and teeth.

 Although the most common symptom of acid reflux is a burning feeling in the throat or chest, that’s not always the case.
 Sometimes the only sign of the disease is tooth sensitivity.
 This happens because acidic stomach juices come into contact with the mouth and break down teeth over time.
-This is why dentists are often the first health care professional to see signs of acid reflux or GERD.
+This is why dentists are often the first health care professionals to see signs of acid reflux or GERD.

 Caring for Your Teeth When You Have Acid Reflux